zhouqiansolab/KSNP/README.md

-# KSNP: k-mer based haplotype assembly
+# KSNP: DBG-based haplotype assembly using SNPs as K-mer

 ## Download and install